 Peak Discharge Rate Limits.
-The post-development stormwater runoff peak discharge rate shall be controlled such that the post-development runoff peak discharge rate at all locations where stormwater runoff exits the Property (or at other internal points designated by the Town [OBEY CREEK: in the conceptual plan]), shall not exceed the pre-development
+At all locations where stormwater runoff exits the Property, at any outfall or release into the RCD within the Property, and at other internal points designated by the Town [OBEY CREEK: in the conceptual plan]), the post-development stormwater runoff peak discharge rate shall be controlled such that the post-development runoff peak discharge rate shall not exceed the pre-development

 (existing conditions) stormwater runoff peak discharge rate for the local 1-

 year (2.88 inches), 2-year (3.60 inches), 25-year (6.41 inches) 24-hour duration storm events.

 2-Year Volume Control.
-At each location where the stormwater exits the Property, the difference in the runoff volume generated by 2- year (3.60 inches) frequency, 24-hour duration storm event in the post-development conditions and runoff volume generated by the same storm event in the pre-development conditions shall be managed on-site by hydrologic abstraction or reuse.
+At all locations where stormwater runoff exits the Property, at any outfall or release into the RCD within the Property, and at other internal points designated by the Town [OBEY CREEK: in the conceptual plan]), the difference in the runoff volume generated by 2- year (3.60 inches) frequency, 24-hour duration storm event in the post-development conditions and runoff volume generated by the same storm event in the pre-development conditions shall be managed on-site by hydrologic abstraction or reuse.
 If all of the volume cannot be managed on-site by hydrologic abstraction or reuse, the remaining volume shall be released over a period of 2 days to 5 days.
+Internal to the Property, the Property Owners or Parcel Owners shall mitigate potential nuisance flooding impacts [insert design storm frequency] to development in the Village caused by increased impervious area and the site’s steep topography.

 85% Total Suspended Solids (TSS) Removal Stormwater treatment shall be designed to achieve average annual eighty-five (85) per cent total suspended solids (TSS) removal and must apply to the volume of postdevelopment runoff resulting from the first one-inch of precipitation from new impervious surfaces resulting from Development of the Property.

 Nutrient Export Limitation per Jordan Watershed Stormwater Management for Development.
 Nitrogen and Phosphorus exported from the Property shall not exceed 2.2 pounds/acre/year and 0.82 pounds/acre/year, respectively.
-All other aspects of the “Jordan Watershed Stormwater Management for New Development”, as specified in Section 5.19 of the LUMO, as amended by the Town and NCDENR, including provisions for offset payments, maintenance bond and annual inspection report shall apply to Development.
+All other aspects of the “Jordan Watershed Stormwater Management for New Development”, as specified in Section 5.19 of the LUMO, as amended by the Town and NCDENR, including maintenance bond and annual inspection report, shall apply to Development, excluding provisions for offset payments.
+The Developer Owners and Parcel owners waive use of the Jordan Lake Stormwater Management offset payment option; however the Town Council will develop one or more off-site mitigation options that may be used including but not limited to payment-in-lieu and dedication of permanent conservation easements on land within the Wilson Creek watershed outside of the Property.
+The Property Owners or Parcel Owners must demonstrate that Jordan Lake nutrient management targets cannot reasonably be met on site before exercising the off-site mitigation option.

 Watershed Protection District: Construction at the Property shall comply with Section 3.6.4 of the LUMO, as of the Effective Date and all applicable State regulations, as amended.

+Before any land disturbance and construction commences, the Property Owners shall conduct baseline water quality and seasonal benthic macroinvertebrate monitoring and a geomorphic assessment of Wilson Creek at points along its length from its entrance to exit of the Property.
+Annual water quality monitoring and geomorphic assessments (visual) shall continue thereafter, and triennial benthic macroinvertebrate monitoring.
+Notwithstanding the design criteria listed in subsections (c)1-4, if degradation of Wilson Creek occurs, as measured from baseline conditions, the Property Owners or Parcel Owners shall be responsible for stream restoration measures.